Remote education provision: information for parents

 Where individual pupils need to self-isolate but the majority of their peer group remains in school, how remote education is provided will likely differ from the approach for whole groups.
 This is due to the challenges of teaching pupils both at home and in school.

 If my child is not in school because they are self-isolating, how will their remote education differ from the approaches described above?

 If your child is self-isolating, they will receive a work booklet to complete their work.
 They will complete the work and post this on their Class Dojo portfolio.
-Their class teacher and our specific ‘online learning’ teacher, will respond with feedback and extensions where necessary.
-All the work in work booklets is in line with what children in school are/will study.
+Their class teacher will respond with feedback and extensions where necessary.
+All the work in work booklets is in line with what children in school are studying.
 Your child will be set the same amount of work as a child who is in school would be set and follow our ambitious and well sequenced Nether Edge curriculum.

 The documents below may be useful for you to access.
 Please note, the Reception and Nursery Home Learning packs will be uploaded by Monday 10th January, but can be accessed directly from school if required.